 No Card option:

-Please read about the no card option on page 15 or your handbook.
+Please read about the no card option on page 16 of the 2023 handbook.
 This is an option for all VSWGA golfers.
 There will be no penalty for a no card.
 We would like to see if increased use of No Cards speeds up our Pace of Play.

 A Player may wish to use the No Card option if she is just having a bad golfing day, is too frustrated with her play to enjoy the round, or realizes that she is playing much too slowly.
 The golfer can pick her ball up and move on.
 Simply put an “X” on the holes where the ball was picked up and write “no card” on scoring line.
 You absolutely can continue to play with your group even if you “no card”.